 Traditional assessments only capture two perspectives: the teacher and the student.
-This leaves learning that happens outside of the classroom unidentified.
-There are more stakeholders in student learning outside of school, so how do we bridge the gap from inside the classroom to the outside world?
+This leaves a gap in our understanding of early learning that occurs outside of the classroom unidentified.

-The answer is holistic education.
-Holistic education integrates multiple learning components in its thinking, focusing on the whole learner instead of the sum of its parts.
+Holistic learning integrates multiple learning components in its thinking, focusing on the whole learner.
 It pays significant attention to experiential learning and aims to help students reach their maximum potential.
-Assessment needs to encourage communities and caregivers to take part in a child’s learning so students can demonstrate their full potential.
-This not only helps students but supports educators by increasing caregiver and community engagement.

 A child’s early life experiences are proven to have a lasting impact on their development and future learning success.
 For this reason, early years assessment data needs to be collected accurately and holistically.